liberapay/liberapay.com/README.md

 Installation
 ============

-The site is built with Python 2.7 and the Aspen web framework, and is hosted on Heroku.
-Balanced is used for credit card processing, and Google for analytics.
+The site is built with Python 2.7 and the [Aspen](http://aspen.io/) web framework, and is hosted on Heroku.
+[Balanced](https://www.balancedpayments.com/) is used for credit card processing, and Google for analytics.

 You need python2.7 on your PATH.

 You need Postgres with headers installed.
-There's a simple Makefile for building the software.
-All Python dependencies (including virtualenv) are included in vendor/.

-Once you have Python and Postgres, you can use make to launch Gittip:
+Once you have Python and Postgres, you can use make to build and launch Gittip:

     $ make run

-If you don't have make, look at the Makefile to see what steps you need to perform to launch Gittip.
+If you don't have make, look at the Makefile to see what steps you need to perform to build and launch Gittip.
+The Makefile is pretty simple and straightforward.

+All Python dependencies (including virtualenv) are bundled with Gittip in the vendor/ directory.
+Gittip is designed so that you don't manage its virtualenv directly and you don't download its dependencies at build time.

 local.env